Solid Wood Flooring

 - Seal your flooring

-- Use the wood flooring feature on your vacuum when cleaning the surface
+- Use the solid wood flooring feature on your vacuum when cleaning the surface

-There are many beautiful types of wood flooring to choose from
+There are many beautiful types of solid wood flooring to choose from

 Wood comes in all types and shades.
 There’s maple, oak, ash, bamboo, cherry, walnut, and many more.
 All of these types can be used as flooring!
 The look of your flooring will depend on which type you select, but it’s hard to go wrong no matter which type you choose.